Fatsia japonica (Japanese Aralia) Indoor Care, Propagation and common Problems

 Repotting

-Repot the young Japanese Aralia annually and the mature plants every two years.
+Repot the young Japanese Aralia Plant annually and the mature plants every two years.
 The best time to repot is at the beginning of the growing period.
 Use a pot 1 size larger and free-draining soil that is rich in organic matter.
 Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Check out these ceramic pots with drainage holes on Amazon.

 Pruning

-Prune Fatsia japonica at the beginning of the growing season.
+Prune Paperplant at the beginning of the growing season.
 Cutback the foliage with a sharp, clean pair of pruning scissors to a few inches above the soil level to rejuvenate growth and achieve a more compact and bushy plant.
 The foliage emenating from the pruning can be used to take stem cuttings for propagation of new plants.

 Propagation